Five Simple Steps to Help Your Patients

 - Give providers in your setting pocket assessment cards and pregnancy wheels to assist them in assessing for domestic violence.

-- Call the National Hotline on Domestic Violence at 1-800-799-SAFE (7233) to get a list of your local domestic violence service agencies and attach a resource list in intake and exam rooms in your facility.
+- Call the National Domestic Violence Hotline at 1-800-799-SAFE (7233) to get a list of your local domestic violence service agencies and attach a resource list in intake and exam rooms in your facility.

 - Commit to begin assessing for domestic violence at your health setting.

-- Enlist figures of authority in your setting to establish a domestic violence Domestic Violence and Health Care Protocols.
+- Enlist figures of authority in your setting to establish a domestic violence and health care protocol.

 - Change chart forms to include prompts for domestic violence and sexual assault assessment.